The Family Teams Israel tour is a completely unique experience because it combines two life-changing experiences into one.

 We meet in Israel and get the party started!
 We can't wait!

 Led by: The Pryor family + a licensed Israeli guide.

 Meals: 9 meals included (6 breakfasts + 3 dinners).

 Yes.
 In order to enter Israel, travel medical insurance is mandatory.
 All foreign nationals wanting to visit Israel must provide proof of a travel medical insurance policy with coverage for COVID-19 treatment.
 As an option, we offer travel insurance through our tour company, Gate 1.

-Yes, it is possible to bring kids to the tour.
+Yes, it is possible to bring kids on the tour.
 Tickets for kids are the same cost as adults.
-If you are interested in bringing young children under five years old please reach out to us at [email protected] and tell us about your situation, as we can only approve young children under five on a case by case basis.
+If you are interested in bringing young children under 8 years old please reach out to us at [email protected] and tell us about your situation, as we can only approve young children on a case by case basis.

 No, they are reasonable and are most often at a food court where you can buy a meal for less than $10 USD

 It’s generally a good idea to exchange about $100 USD per person for Shekels in case you want cash for buying lunches, snacks or other items.
 The best place to do this is usually at the Ben Gurion Airport in Tel Aviv.
 If you are with the group or are being met by a guide we will show you the exchange location and wait for you there while your money is exchanged.